-The Best Bangkok Day Trips You Shouldn’t Miss
+15 Best Bangkok Day Trips You Shouldn’t Miss

 Bangkok is brimming with the excitement of city life, perfect for any visitor that wants to keep busy in Thailand for a few days.
 But if you’re staying for a bit longer and are looking to explore more of what The Land of Smiles has to offer, then you should definitely consider visiting some of the most beautiful destinations in Thailand.
 Venturing out of the metro is a great way to explore more of the country within a day trip’s distance.

-It might seem intimidating to venture outside of the capital, but one of the best things about Thailand is that going around is incredibly easy, even with the language barrier.
-In fact, a guide to Thailand by Expat Bets highlights its superb transport system.
 The country offers world-class airports and extensive railway systems that make it easy for visitors to travel to neighbouring cities, provinces, and even countries like Malaysia.
 Travellers can also take private buses, vans, and boats to explore different locations.
 Here are some of the best day-trip getaways you can visit outside Bangkok!

 Ayutthaya bangkok day trip

-Ayutthaya
+1. Ayutthaya

 A floating market in Bangkok thailand bangkok day trip

-Damnoen Saduak Floating Market
+2. Damnoen Saduak Floating Market

-Food lovers will find delight in shopping for fresh finds in this famous floating market.
+Food lovers will find delight in shopping for fresh finds in this famous floating market near Bangkok.
 While Thais don’t usually do their shopping on longtail boats nowadays, floating markets were once a standard in the country’s history, something that Damnoen Saduak recreates perfectly.
 Bangkok is a bustling, busy and, in many ways, modern city but this traditional experience should always be a part of your Thailand trip.

 From the Maeklong Train Market where you can shop for Thai goods, you’ll take a longtail speedboat to the floating market itself.
 Catch a minivan from the Victory Monument station or book a tour, so you can enjoy mango sticky rice snacks between fresh food choices.